Happily, WordPress have unblocked (my access to) my blog.

 So, where are journalists getting their information and are their sources reliable?
 Meadows, King and Barford are absolutely right about the Odyssey mosaics story, successfully planted in the press by the Assad regime then reported by the AFP, then repeated by France 24, the Global Post, the Raw Story (@RawStory), Saving Antiquities For Everyone (SAFE (@saveantiquities)) and others.

 However, I fear that personal experience (mine most of all) and anecdote are insufficient to judge the overall situation; and a demonstrably mistaken presumption of journalistic ignorance is an unhelpful approach.

 Claims of rebel looting of antiquities bear little resemblance to ‘the reality’ King is ‘hearing about’: ‘this is mostly a mixture of pro-Assad regime propaganda and speculation by cultural property management agencies… My experience is also that the people selling antiquities, or trying to, are from the Assad regime.’

 Barford questions ‘to what extent is this [rebel-organised antiquities looting] propaganda being fed to journalists by the state to discredit the rebels against its authority?

 Formally, the Free Syrian Army (FSA) is committed to cultural property protection.
-An FSA spokesperson, Louay al-Moqdad, told Baker and Anjar that ‘there are people [rebels] who loot, but they work alone.
+An FSA spokesperson, Louay al-Moqdad, told Baker that ‘there are people [rebels] who loot, but they work alone.
 If that is how they buy weapons to fight, we can’t control them.”‘ That may well be true.

 However, individual ‘rebel leaders’ have repeatedly and independently ‘defend[ed] their participation in the illegal antiquities trade, deeming it a vital source of funding to sustain their uprising‘.